New model structures for Algebraic Quantum Field Theory

 Benini, Schenkel and their collaborators proposed this formalization of algebraic quantum field theories in \cite{benini_operads_2021} in order to cover several proposals in the literature.
-We collect some examples on the following table (see also \cite{yau_homotopical_2019} and references therein). \end{subsection}
+We collect some examples on the following table depending on the underlying orthogonal category (see also \cite{yau_homotopical_2019} and references therein). \end{subsection}

-\begin{subsection}{Operadic presentation in a nutshell} Given an orthogonal category $\Crect^{\perp}$, there is a functorial construction of an operad $\Op_{\Crect}^{\perp}$ whose algebras are algebraic quantum field theories over $\Crect^{\perp}$.
+\begin{subsection}{Operads and homotopy theory} Given an orthogonal category $\Crect^{\perp}$, there is a functorial construction of an operad $\Op_{\Crect}^{\perp}$ whose algebras are algebraic quantum field theories over $\Crect^{\perp}$.
 More concretely, there is an equivalence of categories

-In this section, we recall the definition of $\Op_{\Crect}^{\perp}$, given originally in \cite{benini_operads_2021}, with some additional observations which makes such definition more transparent in our view.
+In this section, we recall the definition of an operad and its algebras, how one can define $\Op_{\Crect}^{\perp}$ (originally introduced in \cite{benini_operads_2021}) with some additional observations which makes this definition more transparent in our view and how one exploits operadic algebras to study the homotopy theory of AQFTs via model structures.

+\begin{rem} A particularly comprehensible and complete presentation of operads, their algebras and model structures over such can be found in Fresse's two-volume monograph \cite{fresse_homotopy_2017,fresse_homotopy_2017-1}. \end{rem}